GreptimeTeam/docs/docs/user-guide/deployments/configuration.md

 secret_access_key = "<secret access key>"

 [[storage.providers]]
+name = "Gcs"
 type = "Gcs"
 bucket = "test_greptimedb"
 root = "/greptimedb"
 credential_path = "<gcs credential path>"
 ```

-All configured providers can be used as the `storage` option when creating tables.
+All configured providers' names can be used as the `storage` option when creating tables.

+For storage from the same provider, if you want to use different S3 buckets as storage engines for different tables, you can set different  `name` values and specify the `storage` option when creating the table.

 ### Object storage cache